 In the same vein, it is useless to “motivate” our dog by repeating the request (“search” for example).
 While our dog is focused on the treat search, he mainly uses his eyesight and his nose.
 Repeating “search”, “search”, “search” distracts him and floods his ears and his brain with useless information.
 It’s just distraction, not motivation.

 You do not need to help him, for example by pointing to the treats you see.
-The purpose of the game is that our dog develops his nose skills, this is not a game of speed or performance.
+The purpose of the game is that our dog develops his nose skills and their confidence, this is not a game of speed or performance.
 When our dog stops searching, the game is over either temporarily because he just needs a break, or definitely depending on our dog.
-It is important to respect his learning rhythm.
+It is important to respect his learning

 Let’s also respect his rhythm of recovery: after a busy weekend, our dog needs more rest.
-The ideal is to offer our dog an easier search game: some treats scattered at home or in the lawn will do the job.
+Respect also its rate of recovery: a busy weekend induces a need for more rest.
+The ideal is to offer our dog an easier search game : hide the objet behind a pillow or a piece of furniture, scatter some treats, without hiding them, at home or on the lawn.

 Those who do not cope

 If our dog is not interested in the toy, we need to make it more interesting.
 We can use a new toy (novelty attraction), a pencil case in which we will hide treats (a knotted sock may also contain treats).
-We can also offer him an exceptional treat (a tasty reward to chew for example).
-It’s up to us to offer him an interesting and attractive item.
+We can also offer him an exceptional treat (a tasty reward for chewing for example).
+It’s up to us to offer him an interesting and attractive object.

-Some dogs could also accept the game with some items but not with others: metal keys for example are not very pleasant to have in the mouth.
+Some dogs could also accept the game with some objects but not with others: metal keys for example are not very pleasant to take in mouth.

-On the other hand, if our dog is too appreciative of the container or the objects of camouflage, they might hold all his attention and he might forget about the toy.
+On the other hand, if our dog appreciates “too much” the container or the objects of camouflage, they might have all his attention and he might forget the toy.
 Our dog may also build up pressure and prefer to destroy or shred the container (quick solution) rather than trying to calmly resolve the problem.
 It’s up to us to respect the tolerance threshold of our dog.